 Count Specified Words and Phrases

 This section of the user manual explains what the "Count words/phrases" button does.
-The next section (Count All Phrases) explains what the "Count all phrases" button does.
-If you never wish just to count all words (or to count all specified words and phrases) but always wish just to count all phrases then you can skip this section.
+The next section (Support for Recommended Frequencies for SEO) explains how to ascertain whether frequencies are within a recommended range.
+The section after that (Count All Phrases) explains what the "Count all phrases" button does.
+If you never wish just to count words (or to count specified words and phrases) but always wish just to count phrases then you can skip this section.

 A phrase is a sequence of two or more words (separated by spaces).
 If all phrases are counted then (in any moderately-sized section of text) there are a huge number of them.
 Usually the interesting ones are those which occur more than once.
 To count these see the next section.